Skip to content

 Jump to Recipe Print Recipe

-squid calamariSeafood – any type of seafood such as shrimp, calamari, scallops, mussels, etc. I’m using a prepackaged frozen mix of various seafoods.
+squid calamari250 g of seafood, such as shrimp, calamari, scallops, mussels, etc. I’m using a prepackaged frozen mix of various seafoods.

-NoodlesVermicelli rice noodles – any type of vermicelli noodles, I’m using flat vermicelli flat pad-thai noodles.
+Noodles250 g of vermicelli rice noodles of any type.
+I’m using flat vermicelli flat pad-thai noodles.

 For the soy peanut sauce: